WhimsicalDragon/TwitchUsernameChecker/README.md

 # Twitch SMS Notifications

-This is a simple python program that check if a twitch username is avalible every half hour.
+This is a simple python program that check if a twitch username is available every half hour.

 ---
 ## Author